 Although correcting your vision is very important, a comprehensive eye exam does a lot more than that.
 The exam allows the eye doctor to evaluate the health of your eyes to screen for cataract, glaucoma and macular degeneration, some of which you would feel no obvious symptoms until irreversible damage is done.
 Early diagnosis and treatment of these conditions make big differences in the prognosis.

 Not only are eye exams important for your eye health, but also for your general health.
 Comprehensive eye exams may also detect serious health problems such as high cholesterol, hypertension and diabetes before the symptoms show up elsewhere in the body.
 Early detection of these diseases means proper treatments and early referral to necessary specialists.

 Your individual concerns and symptoms, along with the professional judgment of the doctor, may significantly influence the tests.
 A comprehensive eye examination may include the following tests.

-• Eye muscle testing: to evaluate eye alignment and eye movement
+To evaluate eye alignment and eye movement.

 Yearly eye exams are recommended for most people, but more frequent exams are recommended for people who have history of eye or systemic disease.